syncfusion-content/xamarin-docs/Xamarin/installation-and-upgrade/Install-and-Getting-started-in-Mac.md

 documentation: ug
 ---

-# Overview of Syncfusion components Installation and Getting started in Mac
+# Overview of Syncfusion components Installation in Mac

 The Syncfusion Essential Studio allows you to create the Xamarin application in Visual Studio for Mac with the Syncfusion components.